Sarah Stevenson

 Person-Centred Experiential Therapy (most recent)

-In 2018, I also completed a CPCAB Level 6 course in Counselling Supervision.
+In 2018, I also completed the CPCAB Level 6 Certificate in Counselling Supervision.

 Experience

-I have over 14 years of counselling experience, having worked in charities, the NHS, and private practice.
+I have over 14 years of counselling experience, having worked across charitable organisations, NHS services, and private practice.

-My early work included three years of volunteering with two charities supporting survivors of sexual violence — one working with women, and the other inclusive of all genders.
+My early experience includes three years of volunteering with two charities supporting survivors of sexual violence; one working specifically with women, and the other offering support to people of all genders.

-From 2015 to 2024, I worked with a Hull-based charity under the NHS Let’s Talk service.
-I specialised in perinatal mental health, supporting individuals through postnatal depression, anxiety, miscarriage, stillbirth, health anxiety, and birth trauma.
-I also worked with a broad range of general issues including OCD, hoarding, grief and loss, domestic and emotional abuse, and coercive relationship patterns.
+From 2015 to 2024, I worked with a Hull-based charity delivering counselling under the NHS Let’s Talk service.
+During this time, I specialised in perinatal mental health, supporting individuals experiencing postnatal depression and anxiety, miscarriage, stillbirth, health anxiety, and birth trauma.

-Since moving into private practice in 2023, I continue to support adults with a wide range of challenges.
-I also have a growing focus on working with neurodivergent clients, including those with ADHD, autism, and dyslexia — creating a space that recognises and respects different ways of experiencing the world.
+Since moving into private practice in 2023, I continue to support adults with a broad range of difficulties.
+I also have a growing focus on working with neurodivergent clients, including individuals with ADHD, autism, and dyslexia, offering a space that recognises and respects different ways of experiencing and making sense of the world.

 Member organisations